-Amazon is 20,000 vans closer to replacing the post office
+Amazon is 20,000 vans closer to its own delivery fleet

 Now the company hopes to see a 100 small delivery businesses with thousands of vans up and running by the end of the year.
 Vans are already on the road in Austin and a few hundred are in other parts of the US.

-The custom vans are the first to roll out of a $500 million Mercedes-Benz plant in North Carolina.
+The custom vans are the first to roll out of a $500 million Mercedes-Benz plant in South Carolina.

 Delivery partners will lease the vans through third party fleet management companies for an undisclosed amount.
 Amazon was able to negotiate lower costs for the vans, which can retail for almost $34,000, as well as other services such as insurance, benefits, fuel, and maintenance.
 Clark says the company is trying "to leverage our scale for good."

-Note: Correction: An earlier version of this article incorrectly identified the location of the $500 million Mercedes-Benz plant.
-Update: The headline on this article has been updated.